TL;DR

 The WeCovr Advantage: Expertise, Access, and Advocacy

-At WeCovr, we act as your expert guide and advocate in the insurance world.
+A WeCovr specialist or one of our broker partners acts as your expert guide and advocate in the insurance world.

 - Support for Complex Cases: If you have a pre-existing medical condition or a high-risk occupation, getting cover can be challenging.
 Our experience means we know which insurers are more likely to offer favourable terms for specific circumstances, saving you time and stress.

 - A Commitment to Your Well-being: We believe in a holistic approach to our clients' health.
 That's why, in addition to securing your financial future, every WeCovr client receives complimentary access to our proprietary AI-powered calorie and nutrition tracking app, CalorieHero.
-It's our way of going the extra mile, empowering you to take proactive steps towards a healthier lifestyle, because the best claim is the one that never has to be made.
+It's our way of going the extra mile, empowering you to take proactive steps towards a healthier lifestyle, because the best claim is the one that generally not has to be made.

 Busting Common Myths & Answering Your FAQs